Quantizations of local Calabi-Yau threefolds and their moduli of vector bundles: Moduli of bundles on noncommutative deformations

 We have that the zero section $\ell\simeq\mathbb P^1$ is cut out inside $W_k$ by $u_1=u_2=0$.
 Hence, the $n$-th formal neighbourhood of $\ell$ is by definition $\displaystyle \ell^{(n)}= \frac{\mathcal O_{W_1}}{\mathcal I^{n+1}}$ where $\mathcal I=<u_1,u_2>$.
 So, on $\ell^{(1)}$ we have that $u_1^2=u_2^2=u_1u_2=0$ and therefore we may write

 etc., where $a_1^i$, $\alpha_1^i$, etc.\ are holomorphic functions of $z$.

+Given that the $\star$ product is just usual multiplication of functions in the absence of $\hbar$, if we make $\hbar = 0$ in Equation \eqref{equivalencefirstordermoduliW1}, we are left with the same equations that determine the isomorphism in the classical case, as in the proof of \cite[Prop.~3.2]{G}.
+Intuitively, we may think of the calculations in powers of $\hbar$ analogously to the calculations in formal neighbourhoods of $\ell$.

-Following the details of the proof of \cite[Prop.\thinspace3.3]{G} we assume in (\ref{equivalencefirstordermoduliW1}) that $a_0 = \alpha_0$, $d_0 = \delta_0$ are constant and $b = \beta = 0$.
+Following the details of the proof of \cite[Prop.\thinspace3.2]{G}, by comparing the terms on the matrix equation \eqref{equivalencefirstordermoduliW1}, we realize that $a_0 = \alpha_0$, $d_0 = \delta_0$ are constant and $b = \beta = 0$.
 Since we already know that on the classical limit the only equivalence on $\ell^{(1)}$ is projectivization \cite[Prop.~3.2]{G}, we assume $p = q$, keeping in mind a projectivization to be done in the end.
 We may also assume that the determinants of the changes of coordinates on the classical limit are $1$.
 Accordingly, we rewrite (\ref{equivalencefirstordermoduliW1}) as:

 where $a_0 = d_0 = \alpha_0 = \delta_0 = 1$.

 Since we already know the moduli in the classical limit, we only need to study terms containing $\hbar$, which after multiplying are: